sepuckett86/oops-files/README.md

 1. Determine what information your friend can give you to solve the problem
       * Assume that they can give you the directory name **OR** that you can put your code inside their directory **OR** they give you a folder with the files.
 The last way is the easiest, so say you are given a folder of unknown files names.
-1. Set up a basic file structure with index.js and index.test.js
+1. Set up a separate directory with basic file structure: index.js and index.test.js
 1. Write tests that do the following:
       * beforeEach: write a few files
       * afterEach: delete those files